United Public Workers of America: Opposition to racism

 The UPWA also adopted policies and engaged in activities to oppose racism.
-Unlike many unions of the era, the UPWA insisted that Caucasian and African American employees receive the same wages, benefits, and workplace rights.
+Unlike many unions of the era, the UPWA insisted that white and African American employees receive the same wages, benefits, and workplace rights.
 The union's racial integration policies were among the strongest of any American union of the day. and the UPWA was the most integrated CIO union (by race and gender).
 The union's anti-discrimination efforts were a key part of its new member organizing strategy, and in time almost a third of the union's members were African American.
 The union also focused on organizing worksites which employed large numbers of black workers.
 In June 1947, it organized the faculty and services workers at Howard University, a historically black college.
 The first African American woman to lead a union in New York state was UPWA's Eleanor Godling (who also served on executive board of the New York State CIO).
 The UPWA made the federal government a primary target for its equality in employment efforts.
 In early 1947, UPWA accused nine federal agencies and the International Bank for Reconstruction and Development of blatantly refusing to hire African Americans.
 The Veterans' Administration and State Department were the agencies most resistant to the UPWA on racial issues.
 UPWA was also the only union to make a significant effort at integrating the United States Post Office Department.
 In August 1949, UPWA members (accompanied by actor and singer Paul Robeson) picketed the White House to protest racially discriminatory hiring and employment practices and the Bureau of Engraving and Printing.